Affiliations/License's

 What makes PS Inspection Property Services so much better than the rest?

-Why do I need a property inspection?
+Why do I need a home inspection?

-How can I prepare for my inspection?
+How can I prepare for my home inspection?

 What makes PS Inspection & Property Services so much better than the rest?

 Honesty, integrity, personalization, thoroughness and value for your dollar are only a few of the words that describe me and the services provided.
 I work for you, the client, and no one else!
-The first concern is to provide a thorough and accurate inspection report, as well as making your inspection experience a pleasant one.
+The first concern is to provide a thorough and accurate home inspection report, as well as making your home inspection experience a pleasant one.
 I have no affiliations with any other organization, nor company, that does not benefit you.
 I will never place your welfare below any other concerns, including my own!
 That's called ethical behavior!
 I lose business because of this philosophy, but in the end you are the winner and that is what service is about !!

-My philosophy of service does not stop with the delivery of your report.
+My philosophy of service does not stop with the delivery of your home inspection report.
 So many service companies perform their service, collect their money and never want to hear from you again, unless of course more money is involved.
 I believe in maintaining a long term relationship with you, without the incentive of additional money.
-Do you have a question regarding your report well after the fact?
+Do you have a question regarding your home inspection report well after the fact?
 Contact me and let's discuss it.
-Do you just have a question regarding your property?
+Do you just have a question regarding your home?
 Contact me and if I can't answer your questions I will do whatever I can to find the resources you need to answer that question.

-If you want an honest and thorough inspection then you want me!
+If you want an honest and thorough home inspection then you want me!
 If fancy titles are important to you, then I highly suggest you take the time to check those titles before making your selection.
-Owning a property is a large investment of time and money and should not be left up to chance or fancy titles.
+Owning a home is a large investment of time and money and should not be left up to chance or fancy titles.
 I can certainly dazzle you with titles.
 But in the end, the only thing that matters is service to you!!

 (top of page)

-Why do I need a property Inspection?
+Why do I need a home inspection?

 - Identify safety issues to protect your family from harm.